standard-software/partsjs/README.md

 You can now use the functions of the parts.js object.

-## How to use Google Apps Script for Rhino and V8
+## How to use parts.js in Google Apps Script for Rhino and V8

 ### access Google Apps Script Home